Our COVID-19 Policy

 - Limiting the number of items that are shared or touched between students and staff.
 Examples will be providing individual writing materials to each student, keeping a student’s belongings separated from others, and placing them individually labeled containers, cubbies, or areas.

-- Providing disposable utensils and dishes along with pre-packaged boxes or bags when food and drinks are provided.
+- Provide disposable utensils and dishes along with pre-packaged boxes or bags when food and drinks are provided.
 Academies will socially distance students during lunch breaks and other times when meals are provided.

 - Placing students into small groups when permissible during in-person field trips.